 6.12 The volume of contained helium will be determined by multiplying the volume of helium-gas mixture by the volume percentage of helium.
 The helium percentage used in this computation will be determined by the recording analytical instrument described in paragraph 6.8 if it is operative; otherwise, a laboratory analysis of the representative sample described in paragraph 6.9 will be used to determine the contained helium for the day.
 One such computation will be made for the volume of contained helium tendered for delivery hereunder each 15-minute period or as determined by EFM.

 6.13 Person will retain all records and electronic data generated by Person’s metering facilities and any other information used for billing purposes for the period of this Contract and for 2 additional years thereafter.
-Person agrees to promptly provide to the BLM or Purchaser, as applicable, all records or data that the BLM or Purchaser’s Representative may request.
+Person agrees to promptly provide to the BLM or Real Property Purchaser, as applicable, all records or data that the BLM or Real Property Purchaser’s Representative may request.

 6.14 In the event that any of the samples or any of the records or analyses mentioned in this Article VI are lost, damaged, or destroyed, and the parties are unable to otherwise agree on a basis for determining any calculation elements or measurement factors that are unknown by reason of such loss or damage, then the readings of such records or results of data analyses will be computed the same as the average corresponding readings or results prevailing in either a 5-day interval preceding or following the period in question, or both intervals if readings and results are available for each.